The Illmoor Chronicles

 The Illmoor Chronicles is a series of fantasy books for children written by English author David Lee Stone.
 The books are all set in the world of Illmoor, a fictional continent.

-The first book, The Ratastrophe Catastrophe was released in June 2003.
-The latest book is The Coldstone Conflict.
+The series consists of six books: The Ratastrophe Catastrophe, The Yowler Fowl-Up (2004), The Shadewell Shenanigans (2005), The Dwellings Debacle (2006), The Vanquish Vendetta (2006), and The Coldstone Conflict (2007).